php-dev-br/laravel-doc-pt-br/routing.md

     </form>

 <a name="redirect-routes"></a>

 ### Redirect Routes

 If you are defining a route that redirects to another URI, you may use the `Route::redirect` method.
-This method provides a convenient shortcut so that you do not have to define a full route or controller for performing a simple redirect:
+This method provides a convenient shortcut so that you do not have to define a full route or controller for performing a simple
+redirect:

     Route::redirect('/here', '/there');

 By default, `Route::redirect` returns a `302` status code.
 You may customize the status code using the optional third parameter:

     Route::redirect('/here', '/there', 301);

-Or, you may use the `Route::permanentRedirect` method to return a `301` status code:
+Or, you may use the `Route::permanentRedirect` method to return a `301` status
+code:

     Route::permanentRedirect('/here', '/there');

 > [!WARNING]
-> When using route parameters in redirect routes, the following parameters are reserved by Laravel and cannot be used: `destination` and `status`.
+> When using route parameters in redirect routes, the following parameters are
+> reserved by Laravel and cannot be used: `destination` and `status`.

 <a name="view-routes"></a>

 ### View Routes

 If your route only needs to return a [view](views.md), you may use the `Route::view` method.
 Like the `redirect` method, this method provides a simple shortcut so that you do not have to define a full route or controller.
 The `view` method accepts a URI as its first argument and a view name as its second argument.
 In addition, you may provide an array of data to pass to the view as an optional third argument:

     Route::view('/welcome', 'welcome');

     Route::view('/welcome', 'welcome', ['name' => 'Taylor']);

 > [!WARNING]
-> When using route parameters in view routes, the following parameters are reserved by Laravel and cannot be used: `view`, `data`, `status`, and `headers`.
+> When using route parameters in view routes, the following parameters are
+> reserved by Laravel and cannot be used: `view`, `data`, `status`, and `headers`.

-<a name="listing-your-routes"></a>
+<a name="the-route-list"></a>

-### Listing Your Routes
+### The Route List

 The `route:list` Artisan command can easily provide an overview of all of the routes that are defined by your application:

 ```shell
 php artisan route:list
 ```

 By default, the route middleware that are assigned to each route will not be displayed in the `route:list` output; however, you can instruct Laravel to display the route middleware and middleware group names by adding the `-v` option to the command:

 ```shell
 php artisan route:list -v